sunniesnow/sunniesnow.github.io/doc/chart.md

 Controls the global speed (of shrinking circles).
 You can set it to zero or negative values.

+The current global speed is used to scale the speed of shrinking circles of all notes before the earliest data point in their time-dependent `circle` properties.
+After the earliest data point, the global speed cannot affect the radii of the circles.

 Technically, you can use the time-dependent `circle` property in the notes to achieve any effects that this event can achieve, but this event is provided to reduce file sizes of chart files.